 When people want to change something in their life, work, or business, they usually dive straight into things like setting goals, creating plans, and identifying how to manage all the tasks that need to be done to succeed.

 These are all an important part of creating change successfully.
-But equally important is what I call the human side of change.
+But equally important is the human side of change.
 Things like your behaviours, habits, emotions, mindset.
-These are things that will heavily influence whether you succeed or not.
-These are also the things most people overlook or give very little focus to at all.
+These things all heavily influence whether you succeed or not because they have such a big impact on what you do.
+These are also the things most people overlook or give very little focus to when they approach creating change.

 Not giving the human side of change as much time, focus, and attention as the logistical side of change is a big (and common) mistake.